MkZb/PureHtmlCss1/README.md

 # PureHtmlCss1
 Learning html+css, first take on it.
 Made a single-paged website from a template.
-Turned out like some kind of adaptive HTML coding.